Link Prediction with Contextualized Self-Supervision: Problem Definition

-Our objective is to learn a link prediction model on the training graph $\mathcal{G}_{tr}=(\mathcal{V},\mathcal{E}_{tr},\bm{X})$ or $\mathcal{G}_{tr}=(\mathcal{V}_{tr},\mathcal{E}_{tr},\bm{X}_{tr})$ by training the link prediction task and contextualized self-supervised learning task jointly, with sparse training links $\mathcal{E}_{tr}$ and noisy node features $\bm{X}$/$\bm{X}_{tr}$.
-The main link prediction task aims to train a function $f: \mathbb{R}^m \times\mathbb{R}^{m}\rightarrow[0,1]$, a mapping from the $m$-dimensional attributes of paired nodes to the link existence probability between them, which can be used to predict the existence of unseen test links $\mathcal{E}_{te}$.
+Our objective is to learn a link prediction model on the training graph $\mathcal{G}_{tr}=(\mathcal{V},\mathcal{E}_{tr},\bm{X})$ or $(\mathcal{V}_{tr},\mathcal{E}_{tr},\bm{X}_{tr})$ by training the link prediction and contextualized self-supervised learning tasks jointly, with sparse training links \dk{in} $\mathcal{E}_{tr}$ and noisy node \dk{attributes} $\bm{X}$/$\bm{X}_{tr}$.
+The main link prediction task aims to train a function $f: \mathbb{R}^m \times\mathbb{R}^{m}\rightarrow[0,1]$, a mapping from $m$-dimensional attributes of paired nodes to the link existence probability between them, which can be used to predict the existence of unseen test links \dk{in} $\mathcal{E}_{te}$.
 By leveraging the contextualized self-supervision, the trained link prediction model is expected to have the following three properties: 1) the ability to capture the link existence evidence carried by links, node attributes and their interactions; 2) the robustness against link sparsity and node attribute noise; 3) the inductive ability to accurately predict the links of out-of-sample nodes.